-Q: Does Hennepin County review reports - looking for any issues/problems?
+Q: Does Minneapolis review reports - looking for any issues/problems?

-A: Hennepin County reviews page one of the report - verifying addition/subtraction, that the report appears to be fully completed, and that it is signed and dated.
+A: Minneapolis reviews page one of the report - that the report appears to be fully completed, and that it is signed and dated.
+The accuracy of the disclosures in a report are solely the responsibility of the candidate.